Goliyon Ki Raasleela Ram-Leela: Production design

 The film's costumes were designed by Anju Modi and Maxima Basu – Modi designed Padukone's clothes while Basu designed costumes for the rest of the cast.
 Designer Sabyasachi Mukherjee, who previously worked with Bhansali on Black, was hired initially for the costumes of the leading lady, but was later replaced by Anju Modi.
 Bhansali asked Basu to create a trial look; impressed with it, he chose the design for Singh's character Ram.
 Ram's look was inspired by Rabari tribesmen.
 Ram was a character who was "exposed to the world" yet resides in a village in Kutch, making his clothes have duality.
 According to Basu, "for every ripped jeans or boots he sports, you also see him flaunting a kediyu and kohl-rimmed eyes."
 The jeans worn by Singh in "Tattad Tattad" were personally worked on by Basu; she ripped the jeans and added the embellishments herself.

-Modi journeyed to the Bhoj region of Kutch and bought pieces of antique textiles from the villagers; she had to "mix and match" it with new fabric to create singular outfits.
+Modi journeyed to the Bhuj region of Kutch and bought pieces of antique textiles from the villagers; she had to "mix and match" it with new fabric to create singular outfits.